 After weaning, the rapidly growing puppy relies on its owner to provide it with proper amounts of calcium.
 Fortunately most modern pet foods provide an adequate amount of calcium with the correct ratio of calcium to phosphorus.
 Occasionally veterinarians see cases where the correct calcium requirements have not been met.

-1. Puppies require the correct ratio of calcium and phosphorus in their diet
+1. The ratio of calcium and phosphorus

 Diets composed almost entirely of meat and liver can lead to problems.
 These foods contain large amounts of phosphorus and relatively small amounts of calcium.
 The ideal ratio of calcium and phosphorous for good health is 1.2 to 1.
 When a diet of all meat is given, the ratio of calcium to phosphorus becomes 1 to 22, or in the case of a liver diet, the ratio may be as high as 1 to 50.